cs320-wisc/f21/p5/README.md

 https://www.sec.gov/Archives/edgar/data/1461219/0001209191-21-001287-index.htm

-We have already downloaded all the docs corresponding to rows in `small.zip` for you and placed them in `docs.zip`.
+We have already downloaded the docs for a subset of the requests to `small.zip` for you and placed them in `docs.zip`.
 Use **regular expressions** to see how many zip codes for states NY, CA, WI, and IL you can find in these files.
 You need to find both the 5-digit zip codes format (like `10003`) and the 5-dight zip codes plus 4-digit add-on codes format (like `10017-2630`).
 Before doing the regex searches, you should read the text of each file directly into a string (even if the file ends with ".htm" or similar, don't use BeautifulSoup).

 Here is an example of an address in one of the files: